 Aleana Egan, Man With a Movie Camera, 2006 The Salthill Hotel, Baggage label, 1950s.
-Courtesy of Seamus O'Connor Brighton Avenue RTE designer was stabbed Contract and a state of the second By Peter Murtagh, By Peter Murtagh, Security Correspondent THE RTE set-designer whose body was found yesterday in his Dublin flat may have been-murdered by someone whom he knew and invited in, a garda involved in the investigation said last night last night.
+Courtesy of Seamus O'Connor RTE designer was stabbed By Peter Murtagh, By Peter Murtagh, Security Correspondent THE RTE set-designer whose body was found yesterday in his Dublin flat may have been murdered by someone whom he knew and invited in, a garda involved in the investigation said last night.
 The body of Mr Charles Self, who was aged 32, was found yesterday morning at the foot of the stairs in his mews flat in Monkstown.
 It was dicovered by a friend staying in the house who immediately called the gardai.
 A post mortem examination was being carried out last night.
 Self. apparently, had been stabbed in the chest, neck and back.
 There were no signs of a break-in.
 Mr Self, a Scotsman, joined RTE from the BBC in 1973 as an assistant designer.
 He worked on many programmes including the Mr Charles Self Late Late Show.
 One of his more recent designs was for the Christmas show presented by Twink.

 Gardai look again at Self case MEMBERS of the gay community Charles Self, following the latest in Dublin were interviewed by series of murders.
-Mr Self's body Newspaper Excerpts, The Irish Times, 1982 in Dublin were interviewed by series of murders.
-Mr Self's body gardai during their inquiries into was found in his flat at the murder of the Co Offaly Monkstown, Co Dublin, on farmer.
-Mr Donal Dunn, it was learned yesterday.
-Mr Dunne was shot dead on July 25th at his farm near Eden-derry.
-On Saturday last, at a special sitting of Dun Laoghaire outer and the sate of gay people in Dublin and special sitting of Dun Laoghaire outer and the sate of the country.
-At the court.
-Malcolm Edward the murder of Nurse Bridie Gargan.
+Mr Self's body in Dublin were interviewed by series of murders.
+Mr Self's body gardai during their inquiries into the murder of the Co Offaly farmer, Mr Donal Dunn, it was learned yesterday.
+Mr Dunne was shot dead on July 25th at his farm near Edenderry.
+On Saturday last, at a special sitting of Dun Laoghaire court.
+Malcolm Edward MacArthur was charged with his murder.
+He was also charged with his murder.
+He was also charged with his murder of Nurse Bridie Gargan.
 It is understood that gardai are looking again at the case of murder of the RTE designer.
-Mr
+Mr Newspaper Excerpts, The Irish Times, 1982